Engagement and impact in the community

 Students Engage in Carbon Literacy Training

-Hear from students who participated in the Carbon Literacy Training.
+Hear from Curtin University students who recently participated in the Carbon Literacy training.

 In an era where sustainability and innovation stand as driving forces of change, the Faculty of Business and Law held their Learning and Teaching Showcase to celebrate their commitment to inspiring change-makers.